AumPauskar/blog/content/posts/dotnet/csharp-basics.md

 - 4. HashSet

-    - **Definition**: A collection of unique elements that provides high-performance set operations.
+    - Definition: A collection of unique elements that provides high-performance set operations.
 It does not allow duplicate values and is part of the `System.Collections.Generic` namespace.
-    - **Snippet**:
+    - Snippet:
     ```csharp
     using System.Collections.Generic;